Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

 Proposition~\ref{prop:equilibria}(i) shows that the safe gradient flow meets Problem~\ref{prob:main}(iii).
 The correspondence in Proposition~\ref{prop:equilibria}(ii) between the Lagrange multipliers of~\eqref{eq:smooth-proj-grad} and the Lagrange multipliers of~\eqref{eq:opt} means that the proposed method can be interpreted as a primal-dual method when implemented via~\eqref{eq:smooth-proj-grad}.
 This is because the state of the system~\eqref{eq:augment} corresponds to the primal variable of \eqref{eq:opt}, and the inputs to the system~\eqref{eq:augment} correspond to the dual variables.

-We next establish that ${\Gc}_\alpha$ is locally Lipschitz on an open set containing $\Cc$ when the MFCQ condition holds.
+We next establish that ${\Gc}_\alpha$ is locally Lipschitz on an open set containing $\Cc$ when the MFCQ and CRC conditions hold.
 This ensures the existence and uniqueness of classical solutions to the safe gradient flow.

-\begin{proposition}[Lipschitzness of safe gradient flow] Let $\alpha > 0$ and suppose that \eqref{eq:opt} satisfies MFCQ for all $x \in \Cc$, $f, g$ and $h$ are continuously differentiable, and their derivatives are locally Lipschitz.
+\begin{proposition}[Lipschitzness of safe gradient flow] Let $\alpha > 0$ and suppose that \eqref{eq:opt} satisfies MFCQ and CRC for all $x \in \Cc$, $f, g$ and $h$ are continuously differentiable, and their derivatives are locally Lipschitz.
 Then ${\Gc}_\alpha$ is well defined and locally Lipschitz on an open set $X$ containing $\Cc$. \end{proposition} \begin{proof} By the proof of Lemma~\ref{lem:necessity-optimality}, if MFCQ holds at $x \in \Cc$, there is an open neighborhood $U_x$ containing $x$ on which the constraints of \eqref{eq:smooth-proj-grad} satisfy Slater's condition.
-Then, ${\Gc}_\alpha$ is the unique solution to \eqref{eq:smooth-proj-grad} on $U_x$, and by \cite[Theorem 3.10]{JWD:74}, ${\Gc}_\alpha$ is Lipschitz on~$U_x$.
-The desired result follows by letting $X=\bigcup_{x \in \Cc}U_x$. \end{proof}
+Next, for all $i=1, \dots, m$ and $j=1, \dots, k$,